Call for Papers

 future publication.
 We also invite papers that have been published at other venues to spark discussions and foster new collaborations.

-Submissions may consist of up to four pages plus one additional page solely for references (using the template detailed above).
+Submissions may consist of up to 7 pages plus one additional page solely for references (using the template detailed above).
 The extended abstracts will NOT

 be published in the workshop proceedings.